Ryuker/vue-crash-course/_notes/04_project.md

 - we're using this to show a truncated description
   - We import ref and computed from vue
   - We declare a boolean ref value to toggle the description display later
+  - We declare a `toggleFullDescription` function that toggles the boolean
   - We declare a computed property with a callback function
     - in the computed property we get the full description
     - we check the toggle boolean